-A formal Permit to Work will be required for high risk activities such as hot work.
+A formal Permit to Work will be required for high risk activities such as hot work (see template available on webshop).
 These are the contractor's responsibility but the school should ensure they understand what the work entails and are appraised on any elements likely to impact on the health and safety of everyone else on the premises.